 If the animal’s trained tasks are not readily apparent, the administrator may ask:

 “What work or task has the animal been trained to perform?”

 Assuming the handler and animal are otherwise allowed, individuals who train service animals will also be allowed access with their service animal in training to public areas of district buildings and property.
 The service animal in training is expected to abide by the same requirement as a service or assistive animal.

 Exclusion of Service and Assistive Animals

-In certain limited circumstances, it may be reasonable to exclude the use of a service or assistive animal from district property.
-The Superintendent is permitted to exclude service and assistive animals from district buildings and property in the following circumstances: The presence of the animal poses a direct threat to the health and safety of others; the owner or handler is unable to control the animal; the animal is not house broken; the presence of the animal significantly disrupts or interferes with the educational process; or the presence of the animal would require a fundamental alternation to the program.
+In certain limited circumstances, it may be reasonable to exclude the use of a service animal from district property.
+The Superintendent is permitted to exclude service animals from district buildings and property in the following circumstances: The presence of the animal poses a direct threat to the health and safety of others; the owner or handler is unable to control the animal; the animal is not house broken; the presence of the animal significantly disrupts or interferes with the educational process; or the presence of the animal would require a fundamental alternation to the program.
 If a service animal is properly excluded from district property, the district shall provide the student service by the animal the opportunity to participate in the program, service or activity without having the service animal on district property.